More than 38,000 people die in vehicle crashes each year in the United States. Out of them, many involve motorcyclists.

 You also want to maintain proper following distance; that’ll prevent you from being blocked by the vehicles in front of you.

 In the case of an accident, the car driver will most likely be found at fault for the collision.
-When in doubt, talk to a motorcycle accident lawyer; they’ll tell you everything that you need to do.
+When in doubt, talk to a motorcycle accident lawyer from Norristown Legal; they’ll tell you everything that you need to do.

 2. Lane Splitting

 The car driver likely won’t be anticipating anyone passing them either, which adds to the overall danger.
 Given that, it’s best to avoid it altogether.
-In fact, it’s illegal in several states, including Tennessee and Florida.
+It’s illegal in several states, including Tennessee and Florida.

 If you must use lane split, make sure that there’s enough room for you to ride without hitting anyone’s vehicle.